mungpeter/Structure-Based_docking/README.md

 **Prepare ligand library for OpenEye Docking**

 - OpenEye preparation requires multiple steps.
-First with 'fixpka' to generate one(1) most relevant tautomoer/charged state for the ligand as pH=7.4, then 'flipper' to generate multiple stereoisomers (tho it is recommended to use starting ligands with their chiral center predefined), then use 'omega2' to generate conformer library.
-For conformer generation, recommend to get -maxconfs 300, since for larger molecules (like sorafenib) the default 200 maximum conformer is not enough to cover the conformational space of ligands with more rotatable bonds.
+First with _'fixpka'_ to generate one(1) most relevant tautomoer/charged state for the ligand as pH=7.4, then _'flipper'_ to generate multiple stereoisomers (tho it is recommended to use starting ligands with their chiral center predefined), then use _'omega2'_ to generate conformer library.
+For conformer generation, recommend to get _-maxconfs 300_, since for larger molecules (like sorafenib) the default 200 maximum conformer is not enough to cover the conformational space of ligands with more rotatable bonds.

 ```
 fixpka  -in input.smi    -out input.oe.smi